Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Counting Orbits and Pseudo Orbits

 We define the generating function for the number of primitive pseudo orbits of length $n$,

-with $\PPO_{p}(0) = 1$ and $\PPO_{p}(1) = 2$, which is equivalently,
+with $\PPO_{p}(0) = 1$ and $\PPO_{p}(1) = 2$.
+Which is equivalently,

-But, from theorem \ref{thmPO-LW}, for a given $p$ there are $\beta_{p}(n)$ additional primitive periodic orbits of length $n$ (beyond the number of Lyndon words).
+According to proposition \ref{thmPO-LW}, for a given $p$ there are $\beta_{p}(n)$ additional primitive periodic orbits of length $n$ beyond the number of Lyndon words.
 The number $\beta_{p}(n)$ comes from the number of $n$-cycles in the cycle decomposition of the permutation associated to $\tilde{\A}_p$.
 Therefore,